nathanl/wordular/web/models/anagrams_ideas.md

 dictionary.
 We should be able to ignore the order of the letters and spaces.
 Possible strategy:

-- Convert input phrase to letters and sort them (but don't use a set, because it's a non-unique list)
+- x Convert input phrase to letters and sort them (but don't use a set, because it's a non-unique list)
 - For each word in the dictionary, ask "are all of this word's letters contained in the phrase's letters?"
 (Again, this is not a set operation - if